sctensor/sctensor.github.io/_cases/hoa-chatbot.md

 ## Results

-Homeowners can now directly pose questions to the chatbot and receive real-time answers regarding fees, owner responsibilities, CC&R, etc. This has significantly liberated valuable resources for property managers, allowing them to concentrate on effective property management.
+Homeowners can now seamlessly inquire about fees, owner responsibilities, CC&R, and more, receiving immediate responses through the chatbot.
+This has notably freed up valuable resources for property managers, enabling them to focus more on efficient property management.

+Although the precise impact of the chatbot couldn't be quantified due to a lack of historical data on management communications, the system currently handles an average of 40 to 50 user queries per day.
+The near-instantaneous response contrasts sharply with the traditionally slower email responses from management.
+In summary, it represents a substantial overall improvement in user experience.

 *For more details on our approach and methodologies, please contact our team.*